biddy1618/newsProject/readme.md

 * Testing ORM
 * TO-DO: write ORM operations for testing
 * NOTE: I don't if additional class for `Base` is implemented correctly.
 Some expert opinion would be helpful.

+## 24-06-2021
+* Writing ORM operations
+* Got some ideas from Raushan on models
+* * Tags retrieval based on NER extraction model from DeepPavlov
+* * Article embeddings for finding similar (or identical) articles using some google shit
+* * Fake article generation based on BERT-embeddings with attention